hezmondo/MicroJinn/README and start guide.md

-### Basic start up guide for installing mjinn - last updated 24 Sep 2020
+### Basic start up guide for installing mjinn - last updated 17 Oct 2020

-### It is assumed that you have already installed MySql Server and MySql Workbench using my separate guide and that you have already installed Python 3.7 or 3.8 (already installed in Ubuntu 20.04 or Mint 20)
+### Please install MySql Server and MySql Workbench using my new mysql server and workbench installation guide

+**Now install Python 3.7, 3.8 or 3.9 (already in Linux).
+Easy and quick to install in Windows - https://www.python.org/downloads/**

-### It is very easy (10 minutes) to install flask and other dependencies using a terminal in Linux or Powershell in Windows:
+It is then very easy (10 minutes) to install flask and other dependencies using a terminal in Linux or Powershell in Windows:

-In Linux, simplest may be to install pip3
+**In Linux, simplest may be to install pip3**

 	sudo apt install python3-pip